-CED 606 Christian Education Today: Foundations and Practice
+CED606 Contemporary Christian Education: Foundations and Practice

 A study of the biblical, theological, philosophical, historical, sociological, and psychological bases of Christian education.
-The course considers the dynamic forces underlying the teaching-learning process; provides help in understanding people in various age groups and how to teach and minister to them; considers appropriate strategies for the church and its educational ministries; and provides a perspective on concerns for a biblical basis of the family and parenting, schools, and parachurch organizations.
-This course supports AGGST's purpose of helping students grow in their personal commitment to carry out the goals and objectives of a biblical missions statement based on the Great Commission.
+The course considers the dynamic forces underlying the teaching-learning process, provides help in understanding people in various age groups and how to teach and minister to them, and considers appropriate strategies for the church and its educational ministries.
+This course provides a perspective on concerns for a biblical basis of the family and parenting, schools, and parachurch organizations.